fieldtensor/code-samples/README.md

 To to give a quick summary, quaternions are a higher dimensional generalization of the ordinary (two dimensional) complex numbers.
-Complex numbers have one real part and one imaginary part, while a quaternion has one real part and three complex parts.
+Complex numbers have one real part and one imaginary part, while a quaternion has one real part and three imaginary parts.
 Quaternions follow an especially complicated multiplication rule, form which they derive all of their mathematical and computational power.
 A quaternion is able to represent a 3D rotation in just 4 numbers, which is more compact than a 3x3 matrix with 9